How to Grow Better Tomatoes

 Despite all of the amendments in the garden bed and in the planting hole, your tomatoes would benefit greatly from a weekly foliar feed of worm casting tea.
 This is simple to make and has been shown in agriculture university testing to not only fertilize, but help reduce incidents or pests and diseases when used often throughout the growing season.
 We fertilize our entire garden with it.

-Our recipe is two handfuls of pure worm castings in a five gallon bucket of water.
-Let it steep for two days, and then strain through cheese cloth into a two gallon garden sprayer.
+Our recipe is two big handfuls of pure worm castings in a five gallon bucket of water.
+Add a tablespoon of black-strap molasses (available at any good grocery store in the baking section), and drop in an aquarium bubbler.
+Let it steep for 24 hours, and then strain through cheese cloth into a two gallon garden sprayer.
 We then like to add one and a half aspirin tablets to the spray solution.
 Small amounts of aspirin sprayed on plants improve their growth, sometimes remarkably.
 Aspirin also triggers the plants’ natural defenses against harmful bacteria, fungi and viruses.
-If you'd like to read one of the many studies done on aspirin (salicytic acid) and tomato plants, here is a scholarly article.
+If you'd like to read one of the many studies done on aspirin (salicytic acid) and tomato plants, here is a good article.

 Every week or at least every other week spray the tomatoes with this elixir.
 You are feeding the plant through the microscopic openings in its leaves.
 Try to do this only in the morning, however, as you don't want the tomatoes to go into the cool evening hours still wet.